Rivals round on Houghton Regis

 Southbound departures times from Thorn are to a classic competitive clash.
 Grant Palmer departs at 26 and 50 and Arriva at 23 and 53.
 Northbound journeys are a little better spaced with Grant Palmer at 25 and 55 from the Interchange and Arriva at 17 and 47.

 Residents must find it perplexing.
-It was interesting to note four passengers let an Arriva departure set off from the terminus at Thorn and hang back for the Grant Palmer bus a few minutes later, but there again no one else boarded all the way to Houghton Regis.
+It was interesting to note four passengers let an Arriva departure set off from the terminus at Thorn and hung back for the Grant Palmer bus a few minutes later, but there again no one else boarded all the way to Houghton Regis.

 Thorn is not big enough for two bus companies, that’s for sure.